Doecentral/Integrations/Raycast/README.md

 ### dœcentral

 dœcentral is a API-first task aggration service.
 Get your today's tasks from all your apps and services consolidated and centralized with just one API call.
 Learn more at https://www.dœcentral.com/

+## For developer

+To locally run this extension and make changes please check the [Getting started](https://developers.raycast.com/basics/getting-started) guide from Raycast.